 His companion was habited in still a more extraordinary manner.
-His lower limbs were cased, up to the mid-thigh, in leathern leggings, the seam of which was on the outside, leaving a margin, or border, of about an inch wide, which had been slit into innumerable small fringes, giving them an air of elegance and lightness: a garter of leather, curiously wrought, with the stained quills of the porcupine, encircled each leg, immediately under the knee, where it was tied in a bow, and then suffered to hang pendant half way down the limb; to the fringes of the leggings, moreover, were attached numerously dark-colored horns substances, emitting, as they rattled against each other, at the slightest movement of the wearer, a tinkling sound, resembling that produced by a number of small thin delicate brass bells; these were the tender hoofs of the wild deer, dried, scraped, and otherwise prepared for this ornamental purpose.
+His lower limbs were cased up to the midthigh in leathern leggings, the seam of which was on the outside, leaving a margin or border of about an inch wide, which had been slit into innumerable small fringes. giving them an air of elegance and lightness; a garter of leather, curiously wrought with the stained quills of the porcupine, encircled each leg immediately under the knee, where it was tied in a bow and then suffered to hang pendant half way down the limb; to the fringes of the leggings, moreover, were attached numerous darkcolored horny substances, emitting, as they rattled against each other at the slightest movement of the wearer, a tinkling sound resembling that produced by a number of small thin delicate brass bells; these were the tender hoofs of the wild deer, dried, scraped and otherwise prepared for this ornamental purpose.